 In the media we consume daily, women in smaller bodies are spokespeople for healthy lifestyles.
 On the other hand, people who are plus-sized face plenty of stigma from society and assumptions from doctors about their “unhealthy habits.”

-Because of the way weight has been framed with respect to medical issues and beauty standards, Americans have a “fear of fatness.”
+Because of the way weight has been framed with respect to medical issues and beauty standards, Americans have a “

 That anxiety has contributed to a focus on individual responsibility related to body weight and size — rather than larger socioeconomic problems that are linked to weight gain.